Wandrys-dev/Wandrys-dev/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

+I love APIs, coffee, and the Oxford comma.
+I am a full stack mathematician working in Matlab and Python.
+I have excelled in various roles in the Software Development Life Cycle.
+I have always enjoyed seeing ideas come to life in my programs.
+I love to ship elegant code that solves real problems, and iterate based on real customer feedback.
+I want to write software that improves people's lives, and that supports our skills and enriches our relationships outside the virtual world.

 - 🎓 I am a Accounting Sciences and Mathematics major and currently studying Statistics! 🐺
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 💼 &nbsp; Passionate Programmer, Matlab Developer, problem solving Skills and a Competitive Programmer.